-O Digital (D) or Analog (A) Signal Indicator Shows whether you are receiving a digital or analog signal.
+- Digital (D) or Analog (A) Signal Indicators Your service provider may use one or both of these indicators to indicate whether you are receiving a digital or analog signal. - 10 In Use Indicator Appears when a call is in progress.

-● Roam Indicator Appears when your phone uses another network system outside your home network.
+4 Roam Indicator Appears when your phone uses another network system outside your home network.
 When you leave your home network area, your phone roams or seeks another network.

-O Message Waiting Indicator Appears when your phone receives a text message.
+19 Message Waiting Indicator Appears when your phone receives a text message.

-• Voice Message Waiting Indicator Appears when you receive a voicemail message.
+O Voice Message Waiting Indicator Appears when you receive a voicemail message.

-• Battery Level Indicator Shows the amount of charge left in your battery.
+O Battery Level Indicator Shows the amount of charge left in your battery.
 The more segments visible, the greater the charge.